Healthy Kids’ Meal Beverage Ordinance

 Complaints

-To report violations of this ordinance, complete the form below.
+To report violations of this ordinance, complete the following form.

 If provided, name and contact information will only be used to contact the complainant to provide information on follow up actions taken by the New Orleans Health Department.